MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 comment-based help is easier to implement, XML-based help is required for Updatable Help and to provide help topics in multiple languages.

 The following example shows the first few lines of the Update-Month.ps1 script.
-The script uses the "ExternalHelp" keyword to specify the path to an XML-based help topic for the script.
+The script uses the `.ExternalHelp` keyword to specify the path to an XML-based help topic for the script.

-Note that the value of the "ExternalHelp" keyword appears on the same line as the keyword.
+Note that the value of the `.ExternalHelp` keyword appears on the same line as the keyword.
 Any other placement is ineffective.

 ```powershell